neurogears/vrp-2021/_worksheets/01-acquisition.md

 * Combine the key press with the audio data using the `WithLatestFrom` combinator.
 * Right-click the `WithLatestFrom` operator.
 Select the `Tuple` > `Item2` member from the context menu.
 * Move the `AudioPlayback` sink so that it follows the selected `Item2` member.
 * Run the workflow and press a key.
-What happens if you press several keys?
+What happens if you press the key several times?

 Arduino Acquisition
 -------------------

-In order to communicate and interact with an Arduino using Bonsai, you must setup a protocol for sending data to and from your host PC to the Arduino (via the USB cable).
-This can be a challenging task, as you will see later.
-Thankfully, Arduino already includes a standard implementation of a very efficient binary protocol called **Firmata** that can be used for serial communication with external applications.
+In order to communicate and interact with an Arduino using Bonsai, you must program the microcontroller to send and receive binary data from the computer via the USB cable.
+Fortunately, the Arduino environment already comes with a standard implementation of an efficient binary protocol called **[Firmata](https://github.com/firmata/arduino)** which can be used for serial communication with external applications such as Bonsai.

 ### Configure Arduino for real-time communication

 * Open the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 * Upload `StandardFirmata` to your Arduino.
 The code can be found in `File` > `Examples` > `Firmata`.

-### **Exercise 7:** Saving analog data
+### **Exercise 6:** Saving analog data

 ![Saving analog data]({{ site.baseurl }}/assets/images/acquisition-analog.svg)